 SARS VAT Registration Checklist

-A practical SARS VAT registration checklist showing what businesses should review before they submit an application and what often slows approval.
+A practical SARS VAT registration checklist showing what businesses should review before they submit an application, prepare support, and plan VAT operations.

 - A VAT application is smoother when the business has already reviewed entity details, turnover logic, banking, and record quality.